-- Push the " cs" air intake control button to draw outside air into the passenger compartment.
-The indicator light on the ">" side will illuminate. - To switch to the automatic control control button for approximately 2 seconds.
+- Push the " air intake control button to draw outside air into the passenger compartment.
+The indicator light on the "&" side will illuminate. - To switch to the automatic control mode, push the " cs" air intake control button for approximately 2 seconds.
 The indicator lights (both air recirculation and outside air circulation sides) will flash twice, and then the air intake will be controlled automatically.